DDD & CQRS Concepts

-Axon is heavily based on the principles of Domain-Driven Design (DDD) and Command Query Responsibility Segregation.
+Axon is heavily based on the principles of Domain-Driven Design (DDD) and Command Query Responsibility Separation.
 While a full explanation of these concepts is beyond the scope and intent of this reference guide, we do want to provide a summary of the most important concepts in the context of an Axon application.

 Strategic concepts are relatively high-level concepts that influence a system's design on a architectural level.
 It provides the concepts to design boundaries of components and the interaction between them.
 While they don't directly impact the design of an individual Axon application, the boundaries of such applications are often influenced by these concepts.

 The formal definition of a Domain in the context of DDD is: